SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Press button and remove dough when machine beeps 8 times and End flashes.

-9 Divide the dough with scraper and shape them into balls.
+9 Divide the dough with a scraper and shape it into balls.

-10 Cover them with damp kitchen towel and leave it for 10 minutes.
+10 Cover them with a damp kitchen towel and leave for 10 minutes.

-12 Spread your favourite sauce and desired topping then bake it in the oven.
+12 Spread your favorite sauce and desired toppings, then bake in the oven.

 1-5 See P. GB11 of Preparations